0407 677 899 or 0417 244 946 info@thefloatcentre.com.au

 In addition all floats sold by us both new and used go through a comprehensive pre-delivery service and inspection.
 This comes at no charge to you and helps to ensure the float is ready to go.
 We can also register the float ready to drive away.

-To our knowledge we are the only independent float specialist with proper showrooms and fully equipped workshop, accredited by all our suppliers.
+To our knowledge we are the only independent float specialist with a display centre and fully equipped workshop, accredited by all our suppliers.

 Is the Ifor Williams’s braking system approved over 2 tonne ATM/GTM in Australia?

 Yes, Ifor Williams floats are fully approved for registration in all States.
 Full documentation is provided with all floats sold.
 To our knowledge Ifor Williams floats are the only ones currently with such approval.
-The standard HB506 model is approved to 2600Kg and the HB511 (slightly larger model) is approved at 2700Kg.
+The standard HB506/HBX506 models are approved to 2600Kg and the HB511/HBX511 (slightly larger models) are approved at 2700Kg.

 Do we service floats?